taohidkhan22/taohidkhan22/README.md

 - 🌱 ’m currently learning and gaining hands-on experience in full-stack web development.
 - 📫 I’m looking to collaborate on projects related to web development, software engineering, or any innovative tech initiatives.

-- ⚡ Fun fact: I enjoy solving coding challenges and participating in hackathons to enhance my skills and creativity in programming.

 taohidkhan22/taohidkhan22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.